shelt/freecoin-legacy/README.md

 > The freecoin protocol requires a reliable underlying transport layer protocol.
 This is due to the nature of the exchanged data; info must be able to permeate the network quickly.

 ### Message content types
 > Messages can be of fixed or variable size.
 If they are the latter, some fixed part of their content specifies the size of the following content.
-All messages have an additional byte prefix specifying their method (not included in method table).
+All messages have an additional 3 bytes at the beginning specifying their client version and their content type.

 | Name | reject |
 | ---- | ---- |